 - The population is on the growing trend.
 It was 27 million in 2010.

-- In fact, the citizens of Australia are instructed to eat more kangaroo meat.
+- The citizens of Australia are instructed to eat more kangaroo meat.

 - Different states of Australia contain different populations of different species of kangaroos.